enfuka/Flight-Price-Forecast/README.md

 # Flight Price Forecast Project

 A comprehensive machine learning project for predicting airline ticket prices using historical flight data from 1993-2024.
-This project implements end-to-end data science methodology with interactive Jupyter notebooks and a user-friendly web interface.
+This project implements end-to-end data science methodology with interactive Jupyter notebooks, a user-friendly web interface, and an **AI-powered chatbot assistant using Google Gemini**.

+## NEW: AI Chat Assistant with Google Gemini

+This project now includes an intelligent LLM-powered chatbot that can:

+- Answer questions about flight prices in natural language
+- Provide personalized travel recommendations
+- Explain pricing trends and booking strategies
+- Make predictions through conversation

+**Quick Start (5 minutes - FREE):** See `GEMINI_SETUP.md` for step-by-step setup with Google's free Gemini API

 ## Project Overview